 Navigating Early-Stage Funding Without Regrets

-When founders prepare for fundraising, the first questions are almost always about valuation.
-How much are we raising?
-At what price?
-Those questions matter.
 But the biggest long-term mistakes in venture-backed companies are rarely valuation mistakes.
 They are structural mistakes.

 Valuation resets with every round.
 Structure compounds.
-Your cap table, governance architecture and exit mechanics will shape the company for years — and unlike valuation, they are difficult to unwind once set in motion.
+Your cap table, governance architecture and exit mechanics will shape your company for years — and unlike valuation, they are difficult to unwind once set in motion.

 - Maja Brand Attorney

-1. Ownership: The Most Valuable Asset
+1. Ownership: Your Most Valuable Asset

-Equity is the strongest currency of a company.
-It is used to attract investors, incentivize talent, and align long-term commitment.
 In the early days, however, it often feels abundant — and is treated accordingly.

 One of the most common structural problems is dead equity: shares held by someone who no longer contributes meaningfully to the company — for example, a co-founder who left early but retained a substantial stake.
-A fragmented cap table with inactive shareholders is a red flag in later rounds and reduces flexibility when strategic decisions require broad consent.
+A fragmented cap table with inactive shareholders is a red flag in later rounds and reduces flexibility when strategic decisions need broad consent.

 This is why founder vesting is not primarily an investor protection mechanism.
 It is founder protection.
-Vesting arrangements should be agreed among co-founders at or shortly after incorporation - not introduced only when the first investor insists.

 Four years with a one-year cliff remains the prevailing market standard in Europe and the US.
 But standard does not mean universal.
-In longer development cycles - deep tech or biotech, for example - tailored structures may better reflect the company’s reality.
-These conversations are easier when trust is high.
-Postponing them rarely makes them simpler.
+In longer development cycles — deep tech or biotech, for example — tailored structures may better reflect the company’s reality.

 2. Governance: A Board Is a Lever — Not a Threat

+By Series A, most startups will have a formal board structure, typically consisting of three to five members: founder representative(s), investor representative(s) and sometimes an independent member.
 If thoughtfully composed, this is not just a control instrument imposed by investors.
 It can be one of the company’s most valuable strategic assets.
 An experienced board can provide pattern recognition, challenge assumptions, open doors and help navigate difficult inflection points.
-Used well, it becomes a forum for better decisions - not a constraint on management.
+Used well, it becomes a forum for better decisions — not a constraint on management.

-Governance only works if it clearly defines who decides what - and how conflicts are resolved.
 Board compositions that create strict 50/50 constellations without tie-break mechanisms should be approached with caution.
 Deadlocks at board level can paralyze a company precisely when speed is essential.
+Voting rules, quorum requirements and escalation mechanisms should therefore be designed to preserve decisiveness under pressure.

-Established catalogues of reserved matters exist in the market - but their practical impact depends on the drafting details.
+The same principle applies to “reserved matters.”
+Investors will legitimately require approval rights for certain fundamental decisions.
+This is market standard and economically reasonable.
+The critical question is calibration.
+Established catalogues of reserved matters exist in the market — but their practical impact depends on the drafting details.
 Financial thresholds should be clearly defined in the relevant currency and specify whether amounts are calculated inclusive or exclusive of VAT.
-Just as importantly, there should be a clean separation between matters requiring board approval and matters requiring shareholder approval.
+Just as importantly, there should be a clean separation between matters requiring board approval — typically governed in rules of procedure for management — and matters that require shareholder approval, usually anchored in the articles of association.
+Blurring these levels creates friction and uncertainty.
+Clear allocation creates efficiency.

 3. Exit Readiness: Alignment Is Structural

 Many founders consider exit considerations premature in the early stages.
 But once institutional capital enters the company, exit logic becomes part of the equation.
-Venture capital funds have their own investors - Limited Partners - and operate within defined fund lifecycles.
-Liquidity events are not optional; they are part of the model.

 Structuring your documents with realistic exit pathways in mind is essential.
 Three things deserve particular attention: drag-along rights, liquidation preferences and how these two are interconnected.

 The critical issue is how voting power and economic incentives interact.
 In downside scenarios, those at the top of the liquidation waterfall may recover their capital while common shareholders receive little or nothing.
+If those same investors also control the drag-along threshold, divergent interests can arise.
+Preferred shareholders may be economically protected in a sale scenario, while common shareholders would prefer to continue building long-term value.

 The Bottom Line